open-organization/open-decision-framework/ODF-community.md

 =======================
 Community Version 1.0.5

-Updated Sep 14, 2020
+Updated Jun 24, 2024

-© 2014-2017 Red Hat and contributors | The Open Decision Framework was created by the Red Hat People team and is available under Creative Commons Attribution-ShareAlike 4.0 International License ([CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)).
-Red Hat and the Shadowman logo are trademarks of Red Hat, Inc. registered in other countries.
-Modified versions must remove all Red Hat branding.
+The Open Decision Framework was created by the Red Hat People team and is maintained by The Open Organization, available under Creative Commons Attribution-ShareAlike 4.0 International License ([CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)).

 Notes
 =========